redhat-cop/openshift-migration-best-practices/premigration-testing.md

 Migrate an application with a PV:

 1. Install an application with an associated PV on the source cluster.
 2. Stage the migration one or more times.
-Staging reduces migration time and application down time during migration.
+Staging reduces migration time and application downtime during migration.
 3. Migrate the application to the target cluster.
 4. Validate the application on the target cluster.